Before you start

 For taxable payments, if you select the 6th, 7th, 8th, or 9th of the month, there may be instances where the tax deduction is higher than expected due to two payments falling within the same tax month.
 If the payment date falls on a bank holiday or weekend, we will process the payment on the preceding working day.
 Tax rebates resulting from these instances will typically be applied in the following month.
 For further information, please contact us.

-If you withdraw all your funds, your Income Release Plan will close and you won’t be able to pay any further contributions into it.
+If you withdraw all your funds, your Income Release Plan will close and you won’t be able to pay in again.
+Please read the points below before confirming:

-• You may miss out on future growth: Investments can help your money keep growing, even after you stop working.
+• You may miss out on future growth: Investments can help your money grow even after you stop working.

-• Inflation can reduce your spending power: Over time, the cost of living tends to rise.
-Without investment growth, your money might not stretch as far in the future.
+• Inflation can reduce spending power: Over time, the cost of living rises, so your money may not stretch as far without investment growth.

-Depending on whether you’ve already taken your full tax-free cash entitlement under your Income Release plan, this payment may be made entirely as taxable income, or as a mix of tax-free cash and taxable income.
+• Depending on your tax-free cash entitlement, this payment may be taxable or a mix of tax-free cash and taxable income.

-We’ll send your P45 by post within six weeks of closing your plan.
+• We’ll send your P45 within six weeks of closing your plan.

 Lump Sum Allowance